-SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in May 2016.
-SALT image quality has improved and most notably is stable during the night, making all modes of observations more efficient.
-A major optical operation in late 2014 improved the RSS efficiency by 40%.
-RSS throughput decreases over time, however, and a new service is scheduled for August 2016.
-The expectation is that both the instruments and the telescope are close to their nominal expected efficiencies for 2016-2.
+SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
+SALT image quality has drastically improved and most notably is stable during the night, making all modes of observations more efficient.
+RSS optics is cleaned every 18-24 months, the most recent service was performed in August 2016.
+All instruments and the telescope are close to their nominal expected efficiencies for 2017-1.
+There is a likely 2-3 week shutdown period scheduled for August 2017 to install a new and more efficient RSS guider, though this does not affect the Phase-1 from the PI perspective at all.